-As a travel editor for ten years at Bridal Guide, a national glossy bridal magazine in NYC, I assigned, wrote and edited hundreds of articles that revolved around honeymoons and destination weddings.
+As a travel editor for ten years at Bridal Guide, a national glossy bridal magazine based in Manhattan, I assigned, wrote and edited hundreds of articles that revolved around honeymoons and destination weddings.
+I was responsible for the 70-plus travel section in each issue–one of the biggest travel sections in the magazine industry.
 I traveled to amazing upscale, five-star resorts and destinations around the globe.
 I still write about honeymoons and destination weddings for several bridal magazines.

 I am also a bestselling author.
 I have written several travel guidebooks, including The Unofficial Guide to New England and New York with Kids, New York City with Kids, and New York City Made Easy, as well as a children’s baseball novel, Catcher in the Sky.
 And, I am a co-author of several Murder, She Wrote novels.
 I also collaborated on How to Organize Just About Everything with Peter Walsh; I wrote 80 mini-chapters.